opauloh/example-mcp-app-security/docs/setup-local.md

 For a quick start, a key with the `superuser` role works for all tools.
 For production, scope the key to the minimum required privileges.

 Kibana API keys and Elasticsearch API keys are the same underlying credential type.
-In this project, you can use the same API key value for both `ELASTICSEARCH_API_KEY` and `KIBANA_API_KEY` as long as that key has the required privileges for both Elasticsearch and Kibana operations.
+This project uses `ELASTICSEARCH_API_KEY` for both Elasticsearch and Kibana requests, so you only need to configure one API key value.

 ## Steps